Academic Advising for Undeclared Students

 No. Undeclared is one of the larger groups of majors at UNE.
 There are also plenty of students who come in with a declared major but end up changing that major as they progress through college.
 Some of these students will change to Undeclared (if they are early in their college career) to work with an advisor to find the best major fit for them.

-Contact the Academic and Career Advising Center located on the second floor of the Danielle N. Ripich Commons at (207) 602-2192 or firstname.lastname@example.org.
+For more information contact the Academic and Career Advising Center located on the second floor of the Danielle N. Ripich Commons at (207) 602-2192 or firstname.lastname@example.org.